waafi-adam/INF2009_DLonEdge/README.md

 **Real-time Inference of Deep Learning models on Edge Device**

 **Objective:** By the end of this session, participants will understand
-1. How to run a deep learning model on an edge device (aka raspberryPi) using Pytorch and RTLite Libraries
+1. How to run a deep learning model on an edge device (aka raspberryPi)
-2. Deploy and run quantized version of a Large Language Model
-3. [OPtional] How does quantization work and different quantization methods for deep learning models
+2. How does quantization work and different quantization methods for deep learning models

 ---